Post job

 • Post a job on free websites.

-Recruiting controllers involves bringing your A-game to the interview process.
-The first interview should introduce the company and the role to the candidate as much as they introduce their background experience and reasons for applying for the job.
+Recruiting controllers requires you to bring your A-game to the interview process.
+The first interview should introduce the company and the role to the candidate as much as they present their background experience and reasons for applying for the job.
 During later interviews, you can go into more detail about the technical details of the job and ask behavioral questions to gauge how they'd fit into your current company culture.

 The right interview questions can help you assess a candidate's hard skills, behavioral intelligence, and soft skills.

 Once you've found the controller candidate you'd like to hire, it's time to write an offer letter.
-This should include an explicit job offer that includes the salary, as well as the details of any other perks.
-Qualified candidates might be looking at multiple positions, so your offer needs to be competitive if you really like the candidate.
+This should include an explicit job offer that includes the salary and the details of any other perks.
+Qualified candidates might be looking at multiple positions, so your offer must be competitive if you like the candidate.
 Also, be prepared for a negotiation stage, as candidates may way want to tweak the details of your initial offer.
 Once you've settled on these details, you can draft a contract to formalize your agreement.

 It's also good etiquette to follow up with applicants who don't get the job by sending them an email letting them know that the position has been filled.